tcltk/tcl/doc/markdown/ObjectType.md

 ## Replaceproc field

 The **ReplaceProc** returns a new list after modifying the list replacing the elements to be deleted, and adding the elements to be inserted.
-This function correlates to the **Tcl\_ListObjReplace** C API.
+This function correlates to the [Tcl\_ListObjReplace][ListObj] C API.

 ```
 typedef int (Tcl_ObjTypeReplaceProc) (